-Before deciding on what terms they will offer you a mortgage loan, lenders want to find out two things about you: whether you can repay the loan, and if you will pay it back.
-To assess your ability to pay back the loan, lenders look at your debt-to-income ratio.
-To assess your willingness to pay back the loan, they consult your credit score.
+Before they decide on the terms of your mortgage loan, lenders need to find out two things about you: whether you can pay back the loan, and if you will pay it back.
+To assess your ability to pay back the loan, lenders assess your debt-to-income ratio.
+To assess your willingness to repay, they use your credit score.

-Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your report to assign a score.
-If you don't meet the minimum criteria for getting a score, you might need to work on a credit history before you apply for a mortgage loan.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your credit to build an accurate score.
+If you don't meet the minimum criteria for getting a credit score, you might need to work on a credit history prior to applying for a mortgage.

-Peerless Residential Mortgage can answer questions about credit reports and many others.
+Peerless Residential Mortgage can answer your questions about credit reporting.
 Give us a call at (513) 713-1515.